cloudmesh/cloudmesh-pi-burn/README.md

 ```
 (ENV3) pi@managerpi:~ $ ssh red001
-pi@red001:~ $ ssh masterpi
+pi@red001:~ $ ssh managerpi
 ```

 TODO: check this comment

-BUG: if the manager is still named raspberrypi then the worker might resolve it as 127.0.0.1.
+BUG: if the manager is still named raspberrypi then the worker might resolve it as 127.0.1.1.
 Use raspberrypi.local instead.

 ```
 (ENV3) pi@managerpi:~ $ exit